solidi/writing/19-the-one-about-blogging.md

 Like all creative systems, blogging contains learning feedback loops.
 What is most interesting is the **catharsis of publishing**.
 Sharing these writings with others has **growth side effects**.
 It is impactful, rewarding, and gratifying to share the topic contained in *one link*.

 The point of blogging is to start, no matter how difficult it may seem.
 We all have something to share.
-Writing helps others.
-It also clarifies motivations.
+Writing helps others and also clarifies motivations.
 The process reinforces the learnings, and improves the skill of communication.

 ---